web20opensource/emailTesting_GmailApi/README.md

  Can enable or disable tests commenting or uncommenting.

  Can work with different languages and countries as defined as long as is supported by utf-8 enconding.
+However a new encoding can be added as well.